Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Description

 This command establishes a "no entry" zone for the toolhead reference point.
-If any G0/G1/G2/G3 move attempts to move the toolhead reference point inside the no entry zone, the job will be aborted with an error message.
-In other words, in 3.5b2, the X, Y etc coordinates are in machine coordinates.
+If any G0/G1/G2/G3 move attempts to move the toolhead inside the no entry zone, the job will be aborted with an error message.

+The X, Y etc. coordinates are machine coordinates, i.e. the area which the tool head reference point is not allowed to enter.

 ### Notes

 * You may specify any number of axes, up to the number that the machine has.
 * If no axes are specified and the S parameter is not provided then the parameters and enabled/disabled state of the existing keepout zone will be reported.
 * Movement commands (G0, G1, G2 and G3) will normally be checked before starting the move.
 * The number of keepout zones supported is implementation dependent.
-In RRF 3.5b2 only one is supported.
+In RRF 3.5.0 only one is supported.

 ## M600: Filament change pause